adnichols/sysadvent/leading_change_in_organizations_of_all_sizes.md

 This journey is different for everyone and, for me at least, it's all about the story.
 So go forth and make more awesome stories!

+## Special Thanks

+A super special thanks to Michelle Carroll for all her input on this post - awesome team effort.
+I'm super thankful for all the help.
+Also - to everyone who read this - Thank You!

 ## References and Recommended Reading / Viewing

 * [Exploiting Conway's Law for Underpants and Profit](https://vimeo.com/65552395) - [Jeff Hackert](https://twitter.com/jchackert) talks about creating change without being a jerk.
 Watching this multiple times might be required, but there are so many important messages in here about making change in an organization.
 It's also fun.